wp-plugins/popups/README.txt

 4. Popups Back end - appearance

 == Frequently Asked Questions ==

+= Popups plugin is compatible with Gravity Forms ? = Yes, you need to configure your form to use ajax when inserting it

+= Popups plugin is compatible with Ninja Forms ? = Yes, you need to configure your form to use ajax.
+Go to the setting of the created form and enable AJAX.
+Then you need to disable AJAX on popups settings page.

+= Mailchimp4wp form it's compatible? =
+Yes, you need to disable AJAX on popups settings page

+= Jetpack form it's compatible? =
+Yes, you need to disable AJAX on popups settings page

+= Popups plugin is compatible with USP Forms ? =
+Yes, you need to add to the usp form shortcode the class spu-disable-ajax like : [usp_form class="spu-disable-ajax"]

+= How can I change other styles of the popup like padding, rounded corners, etc ? = You can modify everything with css.
+If your popup id is 120 you can add some css like for example:
+`#spu-120{ ---your css here--- }`

 = Can I give other roles permissions to edit popups ? = You need to add [this code](https://gist.github.com/timersys/03067ac7594fdce288ca) to your functions.php